Sunday, August 4, 2024

 Can a Doordash driver multi-app?

-When an individual first gets involved in the food delivery industry, there is a first company that they being working for.
+When an individual first gets involved in the food delivery industry, there is a first company that they begin working for.
 For a lot of people, Doordash is the first.
 They'll start making deliveries for Doordash, but they'll soon discover that there are other similar food delivery apps out there.

 They'll apply with these other companies, and all of a sudden they are contracted with three or four different food delivery providers.
 All of these apps will be on their phone, and they'll feel good that they can work for anyone they want, but which one will they give most of their time to?